sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/generate-certificates.md

 ### Create a Certificate Authority (CA)

-Follow these steps to create a CA with cfssl and cfssljson for each backend and agent system:
+Follow these steps to create a CA with cfssl and cfssljson:

 1. Create `/etc/sensu/tls` (which does not exist by default):
 {{< code shell >}}